Voytella/awswebsite/Automation/README.md

 Fixed the formatting!
 Looks like it's particular about the filters for the S3 Event Configuration.
 I'll make sure it's named "prefix".

+Now it doesn't like something about a handler.
+Let's investigate that.

+Something in the Lambda template is invalid.
+I'm just gonna comment out the new requests one at a time and go down the list.